jvasilakes/n2c2-track1/ner/README.md

 # Results
-All results are on the dev split unless otherwise specified
+All results are on the dev split unless otherwise specified.
+Lenient match means that >=1 characters overlap between the predicted and gold span.

 ## Biomedicus Baseline
 ### Exact match